Applications will are now open. Apply by May 22, 2026.

 - Basic Transformer Change Out from Pole

-- High school diploma or high school equivalency
+- Official high school transcript or high school equivalency

 - Pay the application cost and license fee to obtain a written permit for a Class A Mississippi Commercial Driver’s License (CDL) from a Department of Public Safety (DPS) office that offers CDL.